Student Prank Involving Fireworks Inside Duncanville High School Leads To Large Police Response

 Duncanville Police said a student was scene on surveillance camera setting off the fireworks inside the building.

-Students were sheltering in place according to Duncanville ISD.
+SWAT teams showed up and students were sheltering in place in classrooms according to Duncanville ISD.

-The school district explained “a student prank involving fireworks” was followed by the fire alarm being activated, causing students, teachers and staff to evacuate the high school.
+The school district explained “a student prank involving fireworks” was followed by the fire alarm being activated, causing students, teachers and staff to at first try to evacuate the high school.

 A short time later, school administrators identified the “source of the prank” and the fireworks in the hallway, and students were allowed back inside the building.